Last Updated on October 6, 2022 by Jim Ferri

 Lined with colorful, 18th-century gabled townhouses along a harbor-side promenade filled with sailing vessels, Nyhavn attracts plenty of visitors.
 (These included, some years back, Hans Christian Andersen who lived in several houses along the waterway.)

-It’s one of the most picturesque streets in Scandinavia and it’s a good place to have lunch, dinner or an afternoon beer in one of its many cafés or restaurants.
+It’s one of the most picturesque streets in Scandinavia, and it’s an excellent place to have lunch, dinner, or an afternoon beer in one of its many cafés or restaurants.

-While walking along through the crowd in the afternoon sunshine we were all caught in an unexpected torrential downpour.
-With a few others I took refuge in a covered alleyway that led into Fyrtojet (The Tinder Box).
-I discovered it’s a restaurant named after the fairytale of the same name by Andersen.
-It was, in fact, written in the same decade as the building was built.
+While walking along through the crowd in the afternoon sunshine, we were all caught in an unexpected torrential downpour.
+With a few others, I took refuge in a covered alleyway that led into Fyrtojet (The Tinder Box).
+I discovered it’s a restaurant named after the fairytale of the same name by Andersen, written in the same decade as the building was built.

-When the storm abated I continued up the street to the corner of Lille Strandstraede, where I found a small ice-cream shop.
-It was four steps down from the street in an open basement of a little corner building.
+When the storm abated, I continued up the street to the corner of Lille Strandstraede, where I found a small ice cream shop.
+It was four steps down from the road in an open basement of a little corner building.

 What attracted me to it was the man in the window making ice cream cones on a small waffle-like griddle.
-On the other side of the shop a young woman was doing a brisk business filling them for waiting customers.
+On the other side of the shop, a young woman was doing a brisk business, filling them for waiting customers.
+I wasted no time getting in line.

 Iconic Copenhagen, Denmark in 2 Days

-The palace is really four identical rococo buildings, quite stately and looking as palatial as any regal residence should.
-Unfortunately, I had missed the formal changing of the guard at noon.
-That turned out to be a blessing, however, since I now had nearly the entire broad cobbled square to myself.
+The palace has four identical rococo buildings, quite stately and looking as palatial as any regal residence should be.
+Unfortunately, I missed the formal changing of the guard at noon.
+But that was a blessing in disguise, however, since I now had nearly the entire broad cobbled square to myself.

-The lack of a crowd also provided an unexpected benefit – I was able to have a conversation with one of the guards as he stood at his post.
-Surprisingly, he’d only been in the army six months, after signing up for a total of eight months, and could extend his tour if he desired.
+The lack of a crowd also provided an unexpected benefit – I could converse with one of the guards as he stood at his post.
+Surprisingly, I learned he’d only been in the army six months after signing up for eight months and could extend his tour if he desired.
+He was also interested in my tour of duty in the U.S. Army.

-After our conversation I took the bus out to see the Little Mermaid, which looked even better than I remembered.
-Behind her the canal-tourist cruise boats were sliding in one right after the other with precision timing.
+After our conversation, I took the bus to see the Little Mermaid, which looked even better than I remembered.
+Behind her, the canal-tourist cruise boats were sliding in one right after the other with precision timing.

 Tivoli Gardens for Lunch

-The next morning I left my hotel and went back to the railway station.
-My 48 hours in Copenhagen was ending and I wanted to leave my luggage for my evening departure since I was going to nearby Tivoli Gardens, one of the city’s most famous attractions that’s been entertaining young and old since 1843.
-Luggage storage in the basement of the station costs 55 kroner (about $10) for a small suitcase, 65 for a large.
+The following morning I left my hotel and returned to the railway station.
+My 2 days in Copenhagen were ending, and I wanted to leave my luggage for my evening departure since I was going to nearby Tivoli Gardens, one of the city’s most famous attractions that’s entertained young and old since 1843.
+Luggage storage in the station’s basement costs 75 kroner (about $10) for a small suitcase and 85 for a large one.
+They will also ship your luggage to the airport where you can pick it up for check-in.

-I enjoyed Tivoli during my visit years ago but now some of it seemed more carnival-ish, which I soon realized was due to me visiting in the morning rather than in the evening when myriad lights transform the place into an enchanting wonderland.
+I enjoyed Tivoli during my visit years ago.
+Still, some of it now seemed more carnival-ish, which I soon realized was due to me visiting in the morning rather than in the evening when myriad lights transform it into an enchanting wonderland.

-Soon afterwards I decided to stop for lunch and after looking at the menus posted at several restaurants, as well as the number of Danes, not tourists, dining inside, I finally settled on a comfortable little place under the trees.
-I ordered a dark Carlsberg beer and then mistakenly ordered a mini-smorgasbord of a half-dozen small dishes, all of which I ate with the exception of the herring, which I don’t like.
-It all was very good but left me stuffed.
+Soon afterward, I decided to stop for lunch.
+After looking at the menus posted at several restaurants and the number of Danes, not tourists, dining inside, I finally settled on a comfortable little place under the trees.
+I ordered a dark Carlsberg beer and then mistakenly ordered a mini-smorgasbord of a half-dozen small dishes, all of which I ate except the herring, which I don’t like.
+It all was delicious but left me stuffed.

 Visiting Rosenberg Castle to End My 2 Days in Copenhagen

-With another four hours to while away before my departure to Brussels, I decided to walk over to Rosenberg Castle, the former summer palace.
-The beautiful castle, whose design was influenced by the Renaissance architecture of the Netherlands, is home to the Royal Treasury which includes both regalia and jewels.
+With another four hours before my departure to Brussels, I decided to walk over to Rosenberg Castle, the former summer palace.
+The beautiful castle, whose design was influenced by the Renaissance architecture of the Netherlands, is home to the Royal Treasury, which includes regalia and jewels.

-Most Danes, however, are attracted to Rosenberg by the attractive parkland about it, which includes a beautiful well-maintained moat around the castle, broad lawns and a lovely rose garden.
+Most Danes, however, come to Rosenberg because of its attractive parkland, which includes a beautiful, well-maintained moat around the castle, broad lawns, and a lovely rose garden.

 There, amid the garden sculptures, people were sunning themselves among the perfectly squared and trimmed hedges, just reading a book or viewing the majestic scene about them.
 It was a beautiful panorama you expect to only see on the Hollywood screen.

-With settings like this throughout Copenhagen it’s little wonder that Denmark continues to be such a happy place.
+With settings like this throughout Copenhagen, it’s little wonder Denmark continues to be such a happy place.
 It has, in fact, finished at the top of the United Nations World Happiness Report several years in a row.

 You may also enjoy: How to Travel About Scandinavia on a Budget for 2 Weeks / Top Places to See in Copenhagen / Bergen, Norway – Scandinavia’s Beautiful Coastal City